Skip to main content

 Setting Chapter Titles

-If you follow these instructions, Atticus knows where to start a new chapter, and your Titles will import into the appropriate Chapter title location.
+Setting your Chapter Titles to Heading 1 lets Atticus knows where to start a new chapter.
+This ensure that titles will import into the appropriate Chapter Title location.

 If you use the Heading 1 style, you’ll also see them show up in the Navigation pane inside Word, making it easier to navigate through your original manuscript.